opencontainers/distribution-spec/spec.md

 The digest contained in the `Location` header MAY be different from that of the blob that was mounted.
 As such, a client SHOULD use the digest found in the path from this header and SHOULD NOT use the digest of the blob that was mounted.

+If the source blob is not found, the response MUST be `404 Not Found`.

 ##### Pushing Manifests

 To push a manifest, perform a `PUT` request to a path in the following format, and with the following headers